Darguelles/encoded-data-differ/README.md

 ## Proposed Improvements

 ### API Resource definition
-In order to follow restful good practices, I found the resource definitions `<host>/v1/diff/<ID>/right` and `<host>/v1/diff/<ID>/left` redundant, due to they refer to the same resource.
+In order to follow RESTful good practices, I found the resource definitions `<host>/v1/diff/<ID>/right` and `<host>/v1/diff/<ID>/left` redundant, due to they refer to the same resource.

 Instead, I propose to have the following resource definition for API: